wgmo/graphtik/docs/source/arch.rst

         It is built by :meth:`.Network._build_execution_steps()` based on the subgraph `dag`.

+        The only *instruction* step is for performing `eviction`.

+    evict
+    eviction
+        The :class:`_EvictInstruction` `steps` erase items from
-        There is a single type of *instruction*, :class:`_EvictInstruction`:, which evicts items from `solution` as soon as they are not needed further down the dag, to reduce memory footprint while computing.
+        `solution` as soon as they are not needed further down the dag, to reduce memory footprint while computing.

     solution
         A :class:`.Solution` created internally by :meth:`.NetworkOperation.compute()`
-        to hold the values of the `inputs`, and those of the generated (intermediate and possibly overwritten) `outputs`.
+        to hold the values both `inputs` & `outputs`, and the status of *executed* operations.
         It is based on a :class:`collections.ChainMap`, to keep one dictionary for each `operation` executed +1 for inputs.